Couples Therapy for Relationships That Feel Stuck, Disconnected, or Uncertain

 Cultural, identity, or family dynamics impacting the relationship

-Your relationship doesn’t exist outside of your history, culture, or lived experience—and neither does our work together.
+Your relationship doesn’t exist outside of your histories, identities, cultures, or lived experiences—and neither does our work together.

 Our Work Together May Focus On

-Clarifying values and the direction of the relationship
+Clarifying what each of you wants and the direction of the relationship

 When to Reach Out